Xe/site/blog/how-http-requests-work-2020-05-19.markdown

 ## Connections

-The browser then checks if it has a connection to christine.website open already.
+The browser then checks if it has a connection to xeiaso.net open already.
 If it does not, then it creates a new one.
-It creates a new connection by figuring out what the IP address of christine.website is using [DNS][dns].
+It creates a new connection by figuring out what the IP address of xeiaso.net is using [DNS][dns].
 A DNS request is made over [UDP][udp] on port 53 to the DNS server configured in the operating system (such as 8.8.8.8, 1.1.1.1 or 75.75.75.75).
 The UDP connection is created using operating system-dependent system calls and a DNS